Jimdo/data-daeng-challenge/Readme.md

 ## 2) Query from Database
 In this part, we are expecting to write SQL queries:

-`Select all website which has more direct visits than other sources i.e. (facebook,google) `
+`Select all websites which have more direct visits than all the other sources i.e. (facebook,google) combined`

 ##Evaluation: